 EAC ministers lobby for ‘softer landing’ for Kenyan exports to European Union

-Posted Saturday, September 27 2014 at 17:42
+Saturday September 27 2014

 EAC hopes to convince the EU to prepare a legal instrument to enable a smooth transition of Kenya’s exports from the duty-free regime of the Market Access Regulation (MAR) to the Generalised System of Preferences (GSP) regime.

 Although Kenya’s exports to the EU will no longer enjoy duty-free, quota-free access to the EU market until the EPA is ratified by the two trade blocs, products under the EU-GSP tariff are subjected to lower taxation than those under the normal EU tariff.

-- The EPAs are trade and development agreements negotiated between EU and African, Caribbean and Pacific regions, aimed at strengthening integration.
+The EPAs are trade and development agreements negotiated between EU and African, Caribbean and Pacific regions, aimed at strengthening integration.